xp-dojo/consumer-driven-contracts/README.md

 __A great place for a commit!!__

+  You should see a failure indicating that _known_ clients are relying on a _contract_ you no longer respect.

 ## Part 3: Driving the addition of a new attribute from the data provider using a contract test